-Support and encourage the growth of cultural facilities within CUII Docklands, at community and citywide scale, to enrich the area, generate activity and economic benefits and celebrate the maritime heritage of the Docklands area.
+CU11 Support and encourage the growth of cultural facilities within Docklands to include the Poolbeg Peninsula, at community and citywide scale, to enrich the area, generate activity and economic benefits and celebrate the maritime heritage of the Docklands area.

-Implementation of the North Lotts and Grand Canal Dock SDZ and Poolbeg West SDZ Requirements

-CUO19 Support the implementation of the North Lotts and Grand Canal Dock SDZ and Poolbeg West SDZ requirements regarding the provision of new spaces for arts and cultural uses as part of larger regeneration developments.

-Poolbeg Hotel, Harbour and Power Station Complex

-Support the development of the historic Poolbeg hotel, harbour and power station complex for an innovative CUO20 cultural enterprise that will provide a sustainable future for these historic riverside buildings and provide a range of new facilities for this area of the city.
+CUO22 Implementation of the North Lotts and Grand Canal Dock SDZ and Poolbeg West SDZ Requirements Support the implementation of the North Lotts and Grand Canal Dock SDZ and Poolbeg West SDZ requirements regarding the provision of new spaces for arts and cultural uses as part of larger regeneration developments.
+CUO23 Poolbeg Hotel, Harbour and Power Station Complex Support the development of the historic Poolbeg hotel, harbour and power station complex for an innovative cultural enterprise that will provide a sustainable future for these historic riverside buildings and provide a range of new facilities for this area of the city.